 This ruling illustrates the importance of filing a complete complaint with the EEOC.
 If you fail to mention something in your complaint, you could lose your right to sue your employer for it in the future.

 Have you been discriminated against in the workplace?
 If so, contact Armstrong & Vaught, P.L.C. at once.
 Our attorneys will work tirelessly to protect your rights and secure the compensation you deserve.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.